-These tests are provided by True Health Labs — a company that offers the lowest prices for at-home lab work without requiring a doctor's approval.
-You're more than welcome to shop around — though these are the best prices I've found.
+These tests are provided by True Health Labs — a company that offers the lowest prices for at-home lab work without requiring a doctor’s approval.
+You’re more than welcome to shop around — and we recommend you do so.
+It’s possible you can find better prices.

 Lab tests are organized by the chronic condition they help to identify.
 Try using “control + F” for your condition to avoid any redundant reading!